Suburban Train/Urban Train

 "Suburban Train" / "Urban Train" is a double A-side single by DJ Tiësto, from his debut album In My Memory.
-"Suburban Train" was produced by DJ Tiësto and Kid Vicious (Ronald van Gelderen).
+"Suburban Train" was produced by Kid Vicious (Ronald van Gelderen).
 The vocal version, titled "Urban Train", contains vocals by Kirsty Hawkshaw written by Kirsty and Tom Greenwood.
-The "Armin van Buuren Mash-Up" is known officially as "Yet Another Suburban Train" or simply "Another Suburban Train".
 The original single was released with remixes from German DJ Marc O'Tool, and English group Way Out West.

+"Suburban Train" was mixed with Armin van Buuren's song "Yet Another Day" in a famous "Armin van Buuren Mash-Up" which is known officially as "Yet Another Suburban Train" or simply "Another Suburban Train".

 "Suburban Train" is heavily based on Ronald van Gelderen's track "Re-Form", which was released in 2000 under the alias Kid Vicious along with a remix by Tiësto.